 You should also avoid any negative comments about the other party or parties that you allege were responsible for your injuries; a defense attorney may point to those comments as evidence that your legal claim is motivated by vindictiveness or is otherwise in bad faith.

 Of note, it is important that others do not cause problems for your case by tagging you so adjust your privacy settings accordingly.
 Finally, make sure you know all of your friends and be wary of new friend requests.

-Did you or a loved one sustain serious injuries due to an accident in New Jersey?
-Don’t let the medical bills pile up while you wait for the negligent party, or their insurance company, to do the right thing.
+Did you or a loved one sustain serious injuries in New Jersey as a result of a car accident or slip and fall accident?
+Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
-The skilled attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients injured because of accidents in Newark, Westfield, Scotch Plains, East Brunswick, Cherry Hill, Clifton, Elizabeth, and throughout New Jersey.
-Call 877.423.4878 or fill out our online contact form to schedule a free consultation about your case.
-We have offices conveniently located at 45 Bleeker St. Newark NJ 07102 and in Westfield, Scotch Plains, East Brunswick, Cherry Hill, Clifton and Elizabeth.
+The skilled attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients injured in Union, Plainfield, Newark, East Orange, and throughout New Jersey.
+Call (908) 325-5571 or fill out our online contact form to schedule a free consultation about your case.
+We have an office conveniently located at 1827 E. 2nd St., Scotch Plains, NJ 07076, as well as offices in Westfield, Newark, East Brunswick, Clifton, Cherry Hill, and Elizabeth.